 Postural Orthostatic Tachycardia Syndrome (POTS)

-Postural Orthostatic Tachycardia Syndrome (POTS) is not a rare condition, but for some reason most people haven’t heard of it.
+Postural Orthostatic Tachycardia Syndrome (POTS) is not a rare condition, but most people haven’t heard of it.
 This is likely because it’s a newer term (coined in 1993) for a condition that was deeply misunderstood since the 1800’s.
-1 to 3 million Americans have POTS, and it’s conservatively estimated that there are over 10 million people with POTS worldwide (that’s on par with the population of Sweden!
+1 to 3 million Americans have POTS, and it’s conservatively estimated that there are over 10 million people with POTS worldwide.
+That’s on par with the population of Sweden!
 About half of POTS patients developed it in adulthood, and about 80% of POTS patients are female.
 An estimated 1 in 100 teenagers will develop POTS, and only a small lucky percentage will “grow out” of the symptoms.
 No one wants to be this 1%.
 Although POTS isn’t a terminal diagnosis, it can be debilitating and life altering.
 It can also be difficult for others to grasp because it’s an invisible illness- most of us still look fine if not great, but the struggle is very real.

 How It’s Diagnosed

 The diagnostic criteria for POTS is a heart rate increase of 30 beats per minute (bpm) or more, or over 120 bpm, within the first 10 minutes of standing, without orthostatic hypotension.
 (For children and adolescents, the heart rate criteria is raised to 40 bpm.)
 In POTS patients, blood pressure often drops when standing, but for others it actually rises.
 We’ve got strong hearts.